Wallaroo

 Wallaroo ranks among the oldest 10% of areas nationwide

-Wallaroo's median age is 56 years, which exceeds Rest of SA's 47 and is well above Australia's median age of 38.
-The age profile shows that those aged 65-74 are particularly prominent at 20.8%, while the 25-34 group is comparatively smaller at 6.0% than in Rest of SA, with this concentration being higher than the national average of 9.4%.
-Between 2021 and present, the 75 to 84 age group has grown from 11.2% to 12.8% of the population, while the 55 to 64 cohort has declined from 18.4% to 16.9%.
-By 2041, demographic projections indicate significant shifts in Wallaroo's age structure.
-The 85+ age cohort is projected to grow exceptionally, increasing by 245 people (137%) from 179 to 425.
-Senior residents aged 65 and above will drive 80% of population growth, highlighting demographic aging trends.
-Conversely, population declines are projected for the 15-24 and 65-74 cohorts.
+Wallaroo's median age is 56 years, notably exceeding Rest of SA's 47 and well above Australia's median age of 38.
+The age profile shows that those aged 65-74 are particularly prominent at 20.8%, while the 25-34 group is comparatively smaller at 6.0%.
+This concentration of those aged 65-74 is significantly higher than the national average of 9.4%.
+Between 2021 and present, the 75 to 84 age group has increased from 11.2% to 12.8% of the population.
+Conversely, the 55 to 64 cohort has decreased from 18.4% to 16.9%.
+By 2041, demographic projections reveal significant shifts in Wallaroo's age structure.
+The 85+ age cohort is projected to grow exceptionally, expanding by 243 people (134%) from 181 to 425.
+Senior residents aged 65 and above will drive 81% of population growth, underscoring demographic aging trends.
+In contrast, population declines are projected for the 15-24 and 25-34 age cohorts.

 Frequently Asked Questions - Age